 Prepare for Any Weather

 If you plan on a mountain hike, prepare for drastic weather changes.
 Even if there are no apparent signs of rain, ensure you carry rain accessories with you to avoid putting your kids at health risks.
 Moreover, dress your kids appropriately when going on a hike.
-You don’t want to stuff them in heavy clothes when it is burning outside.
+You don’t want to stuff them in heavy clothes when it is hot outside.
+You can also bring an outdoor blanket for a picnic or just to keep warm during hiking breaks.
 Finally, carry sunscreen and any child-friendly sun-blocking tools.

 Make the Trip Fun